manikcloud/build-your-own-ai-assistant/MCP-Theory-Guide.md

 # What is MCP?
 A Simple Guide for Everyone

-## 👨‍💻 **About the Author**
-**Varun Kumar Manik** - AWS Community Builder, DevOps Engineer, and AI Trainer with extensive experience in cloud architecture and AI system design.
-Passionate about making complex AI concepts accessible through hands-on learning experiences.
-Specializes in bridging the gap between theoretical AI knowledge and practical implementation.

 ## 🎯 What is MCP in Simple Words?

 **MCP (Model Context Protocol)** is like having a smart helper that knows which AI to ask for different questions.
 Instead of you guessing which AI is best, MCP picks the right one automatically.